Saturday, 12 September 2020

 Butterbox Canyon

 After lingering around the edge of the cliffs, I climbed back up the path.
 This time I followed the path around the opposite side of the large outcrop, staying with the views.
-It crosses to of a slightly exposed section above the cliffs so I'd avoid it if you're afraid of heights.
+It crosses a slightly exposed section above the cliffs so I'd avoid it if you're afraid of heights.

 Mount Caley and the Grose Valley